elastic/kibana/README.md

 ## Installation

 * Download: [http://www.elastic.co/downloads/kibana](http://www.elastic.co/downloads/kibana)
+* Extract the files
 * Run `bin/kibana` on unix, or `bin\kibana.bat` on Windows.
 * Visit [http://localhost:5601](http://localhost:5601)

+## Upgrade from previous version

+* Move any custom configurations in your old kibana.yml to your new one
+* Start or restart Kibana

 ## Quick Start